dgrims3/Global-Scheduler-Java-Application/README.txt

 •  title and purpose of the application:
-        This application, titled "Global Scheduler" is an application that a business would use for scheduling appointments of any kind.
+        This application, titled "Global Scheduler" is an application for scheduling appointments for a fictional business based in NY.
         It connects to a mysql database and pulls and pushes information into the database to make, view, or change appointments or customer information.
         It is built to be able to be used by users in all different time zones.